 J.A.L.
 Sterling Postgraduate Bursary Award, supported by The British Literary and Artistic Copyright Association & The Worshipful Company of Stationers and Newspaper Makers, in cooperation with The Centre for Commercial Law Studies, Queen Mary University of London and The Dickson Poon School of Law, King’s College London

 The British Literary & Artistic Copyright Association, BLACA, is the UK national group of the International Literary and Artistic Association (ALAI) founded in Paris in 1878 under the Presidency of Victor Hugo.
 It provides a British forum for the examination of matters affecting authors’ rights and neighbouring rights.

-The Stationers' Company is a ‘City of London Livery Company for the Communications and Content Industries’.
-Through its Charitable Foundation it supports selected postgraduate courses that are related to a range of trades, from paper, print, publishing, packaging, office products, newspapers, broadcasting and online media.
+The full designation of the Stationers' Company is The City of London Livery Company for the Communication and Content Industries.
+Through its Charitable Foundation the Company supports selected postgraduate courses that are related to a range of trades from paper, print, publishing, packaging, office products, newspapers, broadcasting and online media.

-BLACA / Stationers' Company Postgraduate Bursary Scheme
+Mr Simon ClarkBLACA SecretaryBLACA / Stationers' Company Postgraduate Bursary Schemesimon.firstname.lastname@example.org

-Students will need to take a minimum of 60 credits on the LLM in Intellectual Property and Information Law in copyright related modules as stated below:
+Students must take a minimum of 60 credits in the copyright-related modules listed below if taking the LLM in Intellectual Property Law:

-Students enrolled on the Postgraduate Diploma in UK, EU and US Copyright Law will satisfy the minimum number of credits required.
+Students will need to take a minimum of 60 credits on the LLM in Intellectual Property and Information Law in copyright related modules as stated below (N.B.
+Students enrolled on the Postgraduate Diploma in UK, EU and US Copyright Law will satisfy the minimum number of credits required.)